 If you find it difficult to calculate your IELTS overall score, our blog “How to calculate IELTS score: Everything you should know” can help you with this.

-In this post, we have discussed the section-wise vocabulary for IELTS.
 This will help you to improve your band score in each section, as well as improve your overall band score.

 If you still have any queries or questions, let us know through comments or contact our experts.

 You must keep visiting CourseMentor™ for more interesting and informative content like this.

 How can I improve my vocabulary for IELTS?